 Core course in MSc Chemistry – Energy & Sustainability, elective course MSc Chemistry, MSc Life Science and Technology, minor programme MST.

-can rationalize which transitions between quantum states as a result of an absorption, emission or scattering event have a more than zero probability of taking place.
+The student can rationalize which transitions between quantum states as a result of an absorption, emission or scattering event have a more than zero probability of taking place.

-can determine which atomic orbitals, molecular orbitals, vibrational normal modes and energy terms belong to a particular irreducible representation and rationalize from there which transitions in vibrational and electronic spectroscopy are symmetry forbidden.
+The student can determine which atomic orbitals, molecular orbitals, vibrational normal modes and energy terms belong to a particular irreducible representation and rationalize from there which transitions in vibrational and electronic spectroscopy are symmetry forbidden.

-are able to determine which vibrational motion belongs to a particular transition in the infrared region.
+The student is able to determine which vibrational motion belongs to a particular transition in the infrared region.

 Note that part of the course is “self-study”

 J. Michael Hollas, “Modern Spectroscopy”, Wiley, 4th Edition, 978-0-470-84416-8

 Alan Vincent, “Molecular Symmetry and Group Theory”, 2nd Edition, 978-0-471-48939-9